What are greenhouse gases?

-Many believe the excess of greenhouse gases emitted over the last century to be the cause of global warming via the Greenhouse Effect.
+Many believe that the excess of greenhouse gases emitted over the last century is the cause of global warming via the greenhouse effect.
 There are natural and man-made greenhouse gas emissions.
 The primary greenhouse gases thought to be major contributors to global warming are carbon dioxide emissions (CO2), methane & biomethane emissions (CH4), nitrogen oxides (N2O) and fluorinated gases2.
-Some climate scientists claim water vapor should also be included in the term.
+Some climate scientists insist that water vapor also belongs to this term.

-The primary sources of greenhouse gas emissions from man-made sources include fossil-fuelled power plants, such as natural gas power plants and coal fired power plants.
+The primary sources of greenhouse gas emissions from man-made sources include fossil-fuelled power plants, such as natural gas power plants and coal-fired power plants.
 Other sources of greenhouse gas emissions linked to man-made causes include chlorofluorocarbons, internal combustion engines (fuelled by gasoline and petroleum diesel) and deforestation.
-Reports show that emissions of carbon dioxide is responsible for 64% of man-made global warming3.
+Reports show that emissions of carbon dioxide are responsible for 64% of man-made global warming3.